lesion/gancio/docs/install/configuration.md

 ## Configuration
 {: .no_toc }
-Main `gancio` configuration is done with a configuration file.
+`gancio` configuration is done during installation process but you can change it editing the configuration file.
+Note that you can always re-run gancio with `--setup` flag to use the interactive setup.
-This shoud be a `.json` or a `.js` file and could be specified using the `--config` flag.
+The configuration file shoud be a `.json` or a `.js` file and could be specified using the `--config` flag.

 - <small>eg. `gancio start --config ./config.json`</small>
 - <small>eg. `pm2 start gancio start -- --config ~/config.json`</small>